1. Overview

 7.16.
 QRCode

-Update qrcode to show new string. |
+Updates the QRCode to display a new string. |

 7.17.
 Roller

-Method | arguments & return | Desc. |
+Method | Arguments & Return | Description |

 ---|---|---|